Soontao/presentations/src/frontend/next-generation-ui5.md

 <br>

-* Introduce the traditional UI5 concepts
+* The traditional UI5 concepts
-* Introduce the next generation UI5
+* The next generation UI5
 * Summary